litedb-org/semantic-kernel/dotnet/samples/GettingStartedWithVectorStores/README.md

 The examples can be run as integration tests but their code can also be copied to stand-alone programs.

+## Step 5 — LiteDB advanced scenario

+`Step5_LiteDb_AdvancedScenario` shows how to combine transactional batch upserts, per-property embedding generators and metrics, and the extended filter surface (`Contains`, `StartsWith`, `EndsWith`, `IN`) when working with the LiteDB connector.

 ## Configuring Secrets

 Most of the examples will require secrets and credentials, to access OpenAI, Azure OpenAI,